Letiiciia/API_learnWithUs/README.md

 <p>O projeto surge com a necessidade de, quem está aprendendo idiomas, encontrar exercícios relacionados aos conteúdos.
 </p>

-<p>The project was born with the necessity, who is learning lenguages, to find exercises about contents in english.
+<p>The project was born with the necessity of those who are learning languages to find exercises about contents in English.
 </p>

 **Modelo Exercício**
+**Exercise Model**

 ```json
     [